Emilio Miraglia

 Emilio Paolo Miraglia (1 January 1924 – 26 August 1982) was an Italian film director.
 He began working in film as a director's assistant and technician and worked on many B movies.

-Miraglia is known for his two early 1970s giallo films, The Night Evelyn Came Out of the Grave and The Red Queen Kills Seven Times.
+Miraglia is known for his two early 1970s giallo films, The Night Evelyn Came Out of the Grave and The Red Queen Kills Seven Times, which was his final film.
+He died in Rome in 1982, at age 58.